twilson63/8pin-arweave-tutorial/README.md

 ## Who is this tutorial for?

-If you are familiar with Arweave and are comfortable with javascript, this tutorial will guide you through some of the arweave development components to deliver a permaweb dapp.
+If you are familiar with Arweave and are comfortable with javascript, this tutorial will guide you through some of the Arweave development components to deliver a permaweb dapp.
 To learn more about Arweave, get started at https://www.arweave.org/.

 Before we dive in, lets have a quick discussion about what we are trying to achieve.